hyang52/scvt_HLBFGS/ReadMe.txt

 About:
-	SCVT-HLBFGS is a Parallel SCVT Generator written in C++, using the Limited-memory BFGS for optimization.
+	scvt_HLBFGS is a Parallel SCVT Generator written in C++, using Lloyd-preconditioned limited-memory BFGS for optimization.
 	It makes use of boost's mpi and serialization libraries.
 	It was written by Huanhuan Yang, while the Overlapping domain decomposition method for parallelization in scvt computation is following the scvt-mpi (Lloyd method) program by Doug Jacobsen and Geoff Womeldorff